mindspore-ai/docs/tutorials/lite/source_en/use/build.md

     - [OpenJDK](https://openjdk.java.net/install/) >= 1.8

 > - To install and use `Android_NDK`, you need to configure environment variables.
 The command example is `export ANDROID_NDK=${NDK_PATH}/android-ndk-r20b`.
-> - In the `build.sh` script, run the `git clone` command to obtain the code in the third-party dependency library.
-Ensure that the network settings of Git are correct.
 > - After Gradle is installed, you need to add its installation path to the PATH: `export PATH=${GRADLE_PATH}/bin:$PATH`.
 > - To install the Android SDK via `Android command line tools`, you need to create a new directory first and configure its path to the environment variable in `${ANDROID_SDK_ROOT}`, then create SDK via `sdkmanager`: `./sdkmanager --sdk_root=$ {ANDROID_SDK_ROOT} "cmdline-tools;latest"`, and finally accept the license through `sdkmanager` under the `${ANDROID_SDK_ROOT}` directory: `yes | ./sdkmanager --licenses`.
 > - Compiling AAR relies on Android SDK Build-Tools, Android SDK Platform-Tools and other Android SDK related components.
 If the Android SDK in the environment does not have related components, the required dependencies will be automatically downloaded during compilation.